Ge0/okita-poc/README.md

 Okita relies on the powerful capstone disassembly framework to saber binaries. :D

 Okita is expected to be written in full C++ with classes language since it provides way more execution speed.

+Last but not least, I've chosen Okita since he was a powerful warrior and the captain of the first *ban tai* of the Shinsengumi. :D